getbraincloud/braincloud-docs/docs/learn/5_portal-tutorials/0_introduction-to-the-portal/index.md

 - The list of **Your Apps** (with quick links to jump to them)
 - The latest **brainCloud News**
 - Quick links for common actions - like **Inviting Team Members**
-- The green **Help** button in the bottom-right hand corner - click to talk to us!
+- The **Ask Support** button in the top-right hand corner - click to talk to us!

 The **Home Page** is the actually just the main page of the **Administration** section of the portal.
 You can view the other admin pages by clicking on the appropriate tabs on the left-hand side of the page.
 You can return to the home page at any time by clicking on the **<Gear\>** icon in the top-right-hand corner.

 ## Creating an App

 The first thing you'll want to do is create an app.
-Doing so is simple - just click the **[+]** button in the corner of the **Your Apps** section, and fill in the dialog.
+Doing so is simple - just click the **[+ NEW APP]** button in the corner of the **Manage - Apps** section, and fill in the dialog.

 [![brainCloud](images/brainCloud_dashboard_newApp.jpg)](images/brainCloud_dashboard_newApp.jpg)